Skip to content

 • Aggregate download speed (rolling 5-second window).

-• active N — how many files are downloading right now (capped by the worker-pool size).
+• active N — files downloading right now (capped by the worker-pool size).

 • Textual progress bar (████████░░ 58%).